 CodeTwo vs. the new Outlook

-CodeTwo Email Signatures 365 (our email branding management tool) fully supports both the legacy and the new Outlook.
+CodeTwo Email Signatures 365 (our email branding management tool) supports both the classic Outlook and the new Outlook.
 Our modern Web Add-in was featured on Microsoft Build as one of the best examples on how to use the possibilities offered by the new Outlook (and API related to it).

 Troubleshooting – Something went wrong when launching the new Outlook for Windows